ebarbeito/learning-notes/courses/agile-fundamentals.md

 * Once the acceptance test passed from the iteration and the customer **Approves** a system that has been developed in that iteration, a **Small Release** can take place at that point, which gives the users access to real working code where they can start to reap the benefits early

 ![Extreme Programming Diagram](.assets/agile-fundamentals.md/xp_diagram.png)

-### Summary

-* XP was created by Kent Beck during his work on C3 project
-  * Fundamentally, the C3 team focused on the business value the customer wanted and discarded anything that did not work towards that goal
-  * XP was born from developers for developers
-* XP is a software development methodology which is intended to improve software quality and responsiveness to changing customer requirements
-* As a type of agile software development, it advocates frequent releases and short development cycles
-  * which is intended to improve productivity
-  * introduce checkpoints where new customer requirements can be adopted
-* XP can be described as a software development discipline that organizes people to produce high‑quality software more productively
-* XP attempts to reduce the cost of changes in requirements by having multiple short development cycles rather than a long one like Waterfall
-* With XP, changes are natural, inescapable, and desired aspects of software development projects and should be planned for instead of attempting to define a set of stable requirements upfront
-* XP also introduces four activities such as coding, testing, listening, and designing
-* XP also has five values, such as communication, simplicity, feedback, courage, and respect
-* There are also three principles, such as feedback, assuming simplicity, and embracing change
-* There are also 12 practices that are split into 4 groups
-  * These groups are fine‑scaled feedback, continuous process, shared understanding, and programmer welfare
-* And, finally, there are 29 rules that are split into the following 5 groups
-  * These groups are planning, managing, designing, coding, and testing
-* XP is an agile discipline that requires a lot of effort to put into place and maintain
-* But the effort of doing so is rewarded with high‑quality, well‑tested, well‑designed software that can be frequently delivered into production
-* Some people think that XP is a little too strict and complicated to run, and it's easy to see why with its many principles, practices, activities, values, and rules
-* Perhaps what people need is a simpler, more lightweight process
-  * This is where Scrum comes in